-- Check whether the proposed work will be subject to the full CDM Regulations. - JCT contracts are intended to be read as a whole, and ill-conceived amendments can produce unintended results when construed at law.
+- JCT contracts are intended to be read as a whole, and ill-conceived amendments can produce unintended results when construed at law.
 Ad hoc amendments should be avoided as far as practicable, particularly on points of substance.
 Where an amendment is considered necessary it should be done only with appropriate professional advice. - JCT contracts are intended to be, and are generally accepted as being, fair and evenly balanced between the parties for the projects for which they are designed.
 This balance should not unwittingly be put at risk, e.g. by the ill-considered incorporation into a JCT contract of substantive provisions taken from another form. - Check that the provisions for insurance are likely to prove suitable in the particular circumstances.
 Exceptional circumstances, e.g. contaminated land, might dictate that special arrangements have to be made, which the employer will need to discuss with insurance experts and the parties to the contract will need to agree. - Where Employer's Requirements are required, allow sufficient time for their preparation.
 Also allow time for examining the Contractor's Proposals. - Check that the JCT Contract Particulars and all contract documents are fully completed, and that the Agreement has been signed or otherwise executed before the date for the commencement of the Works.